-Can you tell us how SmartWisdom improves a person’s cognitive skills and why does improving this give you a competitive edge?
+Can you tell us how SmartWisdom improves a person’s cognitive skills and why does give you a competitive edge?

-SmartWisdom is a scientifically proven next-generation note-taking technique, proven (those tested where all experienced professionals, average age 38) to increase your real-time understanding in demanding meetings, presentations… by:
+SmartWisdom is a scientifically proven next-generation note-taking technique, proven (those tested were all experienced professionals, average age 38) to increase your real-time understanding in demanding meetings, and presentations… by:

 > 12% within two weeks

 > 20% after a year